Factbox - Britain and Brexit: what the rest of the world says

 Abe used a visit to London on May 5 to warn Britain that a vote to leave the EU would make Britain less attractive for Japanese investors.
 "Japan very clearly would prefer Britain to remain within the EU," he said "Many Japanese companies set up their operations in the UK precisely because the UK is a gateway to the EU ...
 A vote to leave would make the UK less attractive as a destination for Japanese investment."

+Merkel said on June 2 that Germany wants Britain to stay in the EU and Britons would be better off if London can continue to wield power from within the bloc rather than from the outside.

-Schaeuble said on March 3 it would be extremely difficult or even impossible for Britain to negotiate a "special deal" on trade with the EU if it left the bloc.
+In March, her finance minister Wolfgang Schaeuble said it would be extremely difficult or even impossible for Britain to negotiate a "special deal" on trade with the EU if it left the bloc.
 "Imagine the negotiations that would have to take place after a Brexit decision.
 For the years to come all this bureaucratic stuff.
 Good luck!" he said.

 FRENCH FINANCE MINISTER MICHEL SAPIN